astriaorg/astria/specs/sequencer-relayer.md

 # Astria Sequencer Relayer

-The Astria Sequencer Relayer (Relayer), is a stateless service which reads new blocks from the sequencer, pushes them to the gossipnet for rollup execution, and writes batches sets of blocks to DA.
+The Astria Sequencer Relayer (Relayer), is a stateless service which reads new blocks from the sequencer, publishes them to the gossipnet for rollup execution, and writes batches of sequencer blocks to DA.

-It is run as a sidecar to a sequencer proposer, and each instance only relays/writes data from it's proposer.
+It is run as a sidecar to a sequencer validator node, and each instance only relays/writes data from blocks it proposes.

 ## Interfaces